-The proposed framework abstracts application developers from the complexity inherent to a distributed infrastructure, such as the actual location of relevant data and the balancing of processing work, and supports common processing and aggregation tasks through a library of out-of-the-box components.
+4Sensing abstracts application developers from the complexity inherent to a distributed infrastructure, such as the actual location of relevant data and the balancing of processing work, and supports common processing and aggregation tasks though a library of out-of-the-box components.
 Applications can share data through virtual tables, thus promoting the development of application mashups, while keeping control over the granularity of published data.
-Although the QTree distribution strategy is affected by the unbalanced distribution of sensed data, the strength of the strategy resides in the ability to limit the propagation of partial state by leveraging the partitioning of geographical space.
-Our initial evaluation shows that the proposed architecture can efficiently distribute the query processing load among nodes.
+Although the QTree distribution strategy is affected by the unbalanced distribution of sensed data, specially for lower node densities, the strength of the strategy resides in the ability to limit the propagation of partial state by leveraging